OSMLatam/OSM-Notes-Ingestion/README.md

 * Bash 4 or higher, because the main code is developed in the scripting language.
 * Saxon for the XLST transformation.
-  This tool is not include, to prevent licensing problems.
+This tool is not included, to prevent licensing problems.
-* bash_logger, which is a tool to write log4j like messages in Bash.
+* bash_logger, which is a tool to write log4j-like messages in Bash.
   This tool is included as part of the project.
 * Linux and its commands, because it is developed in Bash, which uses a lot of command line instructions.